These Mini Pumpkin Pies with Cinnamon Cheesecake Topping are a fun and delicious twist on the classic Thanksgiving dessert!

 This post contains affiliate links.

-I first shared the recipe for these Mini Pumpkin Pies with Cinnamon Cheesecake Topping last year on The Pinning Mama.
-Since creating the recipe, I’ve made the pies so many times that I knew I had to share the recipe here, too.
+I first shared the recipe for these Mini Pumpkin Pies with cream cheese topping last year on The Pinning Mama.
+Since creating the recipe, I've made these adorable pies so many times that I knew I had to share the recipe here, too.

-Cute AND delicious, these easy to make Mini Pumpkin Pies with Cinnamon Cheesecake Topping are the perfect ending to your Thanksgiving dinner!
+Don't let Thanksgiving pass without making these Mini Pumpkin Pies with Cinnamon Cheesecake Topping!
+They're the perfect ending to your holiday dinner.

 - 1 large egg